gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## What does "diff" exactly measure?
 What does it tell if it's high or low?

-Difficulty (diff) is a number that represents how hard the PoS algorithm has to work to keep block minting periods at a stable 90 seconds rate into the future.

-When a lot of wallets are eligible at the same time for a block the difficulty rises to slow down minting.

-In constrast, when not a lot of wallets are online to stake, the difficulty will drop to lure in miners to keep the blocks staking at an average of 90 seconds.
+A staking hash that is generated that is LESS than the target will stake.
+So the smaller the target (higher the diff) the LOWER the probability of staking.

+This also means that diff is directly proportional to that average net coins staking on the network.

+TL;DR:
+When more coins are staking the difficulty increases which makes it harder to stake and vice versa.

+The formulas to calculate diff may be found in section 2.1 of the [bluepaper](https://www.gridcoin.world/GRC_V8_Bluepaper_ETTS%20final.pdf).

 ## How to call commands when starting Gridcoin Wallet on Windows?